scrapy/scrapy/docs/topics/feed-exports.rst

 .. versionadded:: VERSION

 Batches enable multiple sequential files to be generated for a feed instead of getting a single file.
-This is useful in getting item deliveries earlier before the crawl has been ended.
+This is useful in getting item deliveries earlier before the crawl ends.

 Batching is controlled by a batch handler, which is defined through the :ref:`batch feed option <feed-options>`.
 For information about enabling and configuring the default batch handler, see :class:`~scrapy.extensions.batches.BatchHandler`.
-You can alternatively :ref:`create your own batch handler <custom_batch_handler>`.
+You can alternatively :ref:`create your own batch handler <custom-batch-handler>`.

-If you enable batching, you must also set :ref:`feed URIs appropriately<batch-uri>` with placeholders.
+If you enable batching, you must also :ref:`set feed URIs appropriately with placeholders<batch-uri>`.

-.. _default_batch_handler:
+.. _default-batch-handler:

 Default Batch Handler
 ----------------------

 .. autoclass:: scrapy.extensions.batches.BatchHandler

-.. _custom_batch_handler:
+.. _custom-batch-handler:

 Custom Batch Handler
 --------------------

+To use a custom batch handler, write a custom batch handler class and assign that class or its import string to the :ref:`batch feed option <feed-options>`.

 Each batch handler is a class that must implement the following methods: